Skip to content

 2.b.
 Configure Ditto⚓︎

-create an .env file
+create .env file

 deno task setup